9 Reasons You Should Stop Chewing Ice

-It’s not as harmless as you might think, and it could be a sign of a very serious problem.
-We reached out to leading medical and nutrition experts to find out about the dangers.
+It’s not as harmless as you might think, and it could be a sign of a health problem.
+Here’s what medical and nutrition experts say.

-Eating ice may seem innocuous, but if it becomes a compulsive habit, you could be doing serious damage to yourself.
-(Here are 10 other bad habits you should quit).
-In fact, chewing ice compulsively, called pagophagia, is a variant of pica—an eating disorder in which one craves non-food items (think hair, glue, dirt, and worse).
-It can be a sign of a host of other very serious physical, mental and emotional ailments, all of which can have long-term consequences for your well-being.
+Eating ice may seem innocuous, but if it becomes a compulsive habit, you could be doing some damage to yourself.
+In fact, chewing ice compulsively, called pagophagia, is a variant of pica—an eating pattern in which one craves non-food items, such as hair, glue, dirt, or worse.
+(Here are 11 bad habits doctors wish you would stop.)

-“Pica can also be a symptom of stress, emotional upset, obsessive-compulsive disorder and, in children, a developmental disorder,” says Vanessa Rissetto, RD, a nutritionist in Hoboken, NJ.
+“Pica can also be a symptom of stress, emotional upset, obsessive-compulsive disorder and, in children, a developmental disorder,” says Vanessa Rissetto, RD, a nutritionist in Hoboken, New Jersey.
 “If you learn that you are not deficient in iron, you might consider cognitive behavioral therapy, which can help overcome pica.”
-If anxiety is an issue, check out these 7 calming essential oils.
+If anxiety is an issue, check out these therapist tips for coping with anxiety.

 Some people trying to diet or restrict food will turn to ice to keep their mouth busy.
-The problem, says Rissetto, is that you’re depriving yourself of necessary nutrition and calories—and the slippery slope to serious malnutrition that can permanently damage organs, bones, and even your brain.
+The problem, says Rissetto, is that you’re depriving yourself of necessary nutrition and calories.
 “Obviously, this speaks to a larger issue,” says Rissetto.

 If you find you’re reaching for cubes when you’re worried about work or finances, the habit could be a method for stress relief.
 “Routinely chewing ice might be a means of reducing stress for some people or perhaps even a habit, but it may be an underlying sign of a more serious medical condition,” says Stagg.
 There are much healthier ways to let off steam, such as these 37 stress management tips.

 Some nutritional deficiencies can lead to an inflamed tongue or gums, and chewing ice can ease it—but at a cost.
-“Any relief from chewing ice for this purpose is short lived,” says Stagg.
-“It’s critical to find out what is causing the inflammation and address that for effective treatment.
-There are a wide range of causes and a swollen tongue that comes on suddenly can be life-threatening and must be dealt with as a medical emergency.”
+“Any relief from chewing ice for this purpose is short-lived,” says Stagg.
+“It’s critical to find out what is causing the inflammation and address that for effective treatment.”
 Here are 10 signs you may have a vitamin deficiency.

-- Gregg Lituchy, DDS, cosmetic dentist at Lowenberg, Lituchy & Kantor, New York, NY.
+- Gregg Lituchy, DDS, cosmetic dentist at Lowenberg, Lituchy & Kantor, New York, New York